robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 layer.triggerRepaint()
 ```
 5. **(Optional in case you did Task 3.3.)** Do the same for the `Impact Area` layer by applying a different color for each of the unique values of the `fid_union` field.
 Modify the coloring such that a **different shade of blue** is applied rather than a random color (Hints: you may have modify the for loop + you can for example use a list of RGB combinations you can iterate through in the for loop is used e.g. `rgbs = [[[30, 63, 102], [82, 138, 174], [188, 210, 232]]])` but you could also make it more challenging by trying to use a color ramp).
+You can check a possible solution in the solutions script `Scripts/Workshop Solution.py`.

 #### Task 6.4.
 Adding a basemap

 We can add a raster basemap as a reference for your geospatial data analysis:

 1. Get a user input for the path which the raster map is stored as with did before with `QFileDialog.getOpenFileName()`.
-It is stored under `Dataset/heli_modified.tif`
+It is stored under `Dataset/heli_georeferenced.tif`
 2. Use `addRasterLayer()` to add the raster layer
 3. **Optional**: You may want to play around with the `renderer()` and `symbol()` to adjust the basemap stylization settings
 4. Put the layer in the background by manually reordering it (or by modifying and rerunning the code from task 6.2)